 KNOW: A Journal on the Formation of Knowledge is a new journal published by the Stevanovich Institute on the Formation of Knowledge.
-Volume One, Issue 1 was released in Spring 2017, and 1.2 is coming out in Fall 2017.
+Volume One, Issue 1 was released in Spring 2017.

 The journal’s missive is to investigate the construction, transmission, and contestation of forms of knowledge from antiquity to today, across disciplinary boundaries and common constellations of facts.
 What people, institutions and cultures know and how they claim to know it are ever more important questions in the time of the internet, social media, and so-called fake news, but these topics have always been significant.
 In the sciences, they drive the formation of the very questions that lead to future progress; in humanistic endeavors, they are implicated in self-formation and cultural norms.